NeoGeographyToolkit/StereoPipeline/docs/examples.rst

-If a threshold can be determined so that pixels over land have values above the threshold and those in the water are at or below the threshold, such a mask can be computed as follows:
+If a threshold can be determined so that pixels over land have values above the threshold and those in the water are at or below the threshold, such a mask can be computed as follows from the input image:

 ::